milesj/emojibase/README.md

 ### Regex Patterns

-To match emojis and shortnames within a string, two regex patterns are available for import.
+To match emojis and shortnames within a string, multiple regex patterns are available for import.
-Both imports return a `RegExp` object, with no flags, and no outer capture group.
+All imports return a `RegExp` object, with no flags, and no outer capture group.

+* `index` - Matches both emoji and text display characters.
+* `emoji` - Matches emoji display characters.
+* `text` - Matches text display characters.
+* `shortname` - Matches emoji shortnames.

 ```javascript
 import EMOJI_REGEX from 'emoji-database/regex';